Vaughn Grissom Player Props: Braves vs. Marlins

 Vaughn Grissom At The Plate

-- In seven of nine games this year (77.8%), Grissom has reached base via hit, and that includes multiple hits twice.
+- In eight of 10 games this year (80.0%), Grissom has reached base safely via hit, and that includes multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.